Kaamkiya/otravez/README.md

 # otravez

-discord bot for frc things.
+Discord bot for frc things.

-named because I was listening to Hey DJ by CNCO and they said "otra vez"
+Named because I was listening to Hey DJ by CNCO and they said "otra vez".

+It's Spanish for "again".

+## Roadmap

+* [ ] Get team's attended events (`;comps 8884 2025`)